 The REMI Transight was used to estimate potential economic loss from network disruptions due to climate stressors.
-Transportation model outputs (VMT, VHT, and total vehicle trips) were run for each scenario developed and the outputs were entered into REMI to generate a loss in Gross Domestic Product.
+Transportation model outputs (VMT, VHT, and total vehicle trips) were run for each

 Adaptation Strategies

 Twenty-five (25) adaptation strategies are presented as tools that can be used to protect vulnerable and critical assets as shown in Figure 22.